Queen Elizabeth NP

-Home to outstanding species including lion, leopard, antelope and over 650 types of birds, QENP is connected to Kibale’s southern sector.
+Home to 95 mammal species (including 20 types of carnivores) and 600+ kinds of birds, QENP is connected to Kibale’s southern sector.

 For generations, people and animals coexisted in a patchwork of farms, villages and wilderness areas.
 More recently, intense human population growth has disturbed this balance and humans and wildlife are feeling the impact.